 Bake until cake is golden and a wooden pick inserted into center comes out clean, check cake after about 15 minutes, as sometimes it bakes quick.
-Generally count on 20 to 25 minutes.
-Cool in pan 10 minutes, then turn out onto a rack and cool to warm, 10 to 15 minutes more.
+Generally, count on 20 to 25 minutes.
+Cool in pan 5 minutes, then go around edge with knife or offset spatula.
+Cool another 5 and then turn out onto a rack and cool until warm, about 10 to 15 minutes more.
 Invert onto a plate.

 Don't have buttermilk?
 Fear not.
-Make your own almost-buttermilk: No need to buy buttermilk especially for this or any recipe.
+Make your own almost-buttermilk.
+No need to buy buttermilk specifically for this or any recipe.
 Add one tablespoon of vinegar or lemon juice to one cup of milk and let it sit until it clabbers, about 10 minutes.
-There you go!